kletobias/kletobias.github.io/_projects/Chapter_5_1-5_13.md

 accent_color: '#08877d'
 ---

-# Linux Text Editors
+---

-**Learning Linux - Section 5.1**
+title: 'Learning Linux - Chapter 5: Section 1 & 2'

-description: 'A text editor is a program, that enables one to create and manipulate text data in a Linux file.
-Popular, standard text editors for Linux are listed in this chapter.'
+description: 'In Chapter 5 Section 1 & 2, we take a look at several Linux text editors and compare the vi text editor to the vim text editor.
+Plus, we give an introduction to how to use the vi/vim text editors.'
+date: 2022-01-01 05:01:02
 featured_image: 'mT68055%25%25--tYF_5__5jhhh5pls$0-G.jpeg'
 gallery_images: 'YtOk89__87-kbtTGW$DD-L.jpeg'
 accent_color: '#08877d'
+---

+# Linux Text Editors

+**Learning Linux - Section 5.1**

+A text editor is a program, that enables one to create and manipulate text data in a Linux file.
+Popular, standard text editors for Linux are listed in this chapter.

 ### 5.1 - Linux Text Editors